Escape From Colditz - Parker, 1973

 First published by Parker in 1973, Escape From Colditz is now highly sought after by collectors.
 It appeared in the UK at around the same time as the well known TV series of the same name.
 If you were around at the time, you are probably humming the theme tune right now!

-The earliest copies of this game are the most collectable, as they have the controversial swastika logo on the box, which was later removed by Parker and replaced with a less offensive eagle.
-Early copies also have higher quality wooden pawns, instead of the later plastic pawns.
+The Parker edition of this game is generally the most collectable, as they have the controversial swastika logo on the box and "Red Cross parcels" to house the contents.
+They also have higher quality wooden pawns than later editions produced by other companies (see below).